StewartGroup/impacts-tutorial/homework.md

 Using the tools introduced in this tutorial, you should be able to calculate order of magnitude estimates for the following problems.

+The <a href="https://drive.google.com/file/d/1A6ysy2vET17IcbduLlOjisopLu25ogzk/view?usp=sharing">introductory slides for the tutorial</a> are available here.

+Impact animations are available on <a href="https://www.youtube.com/channel/UCQqDSwCRG0WrnlZaIRCd-_Q">STS's YouTube Channel</a>.

 ## Asteroid vs. comet?

 You observe a 10 km diameter crater on Mars.
 Assume typical asteroids collide